Gituser143/Basic-Linux-Scripts/README.md

 # Basic-Linux-Scripts
 Scripts to do those basic tasks that are quite tedious...
+Yet to upload.